zio/zio-quill/CONTRIBUTING.md

 ## Debugging using Intellij

 [Intellij](https://www.jetbrains.com/idea/) has a comprehensive debugger that also works with macros which is very helpful when working on Quill.
 There are two ways to debug Quill macros using Intellij.
-The first way is to launch SBT in debug mode and use Intellij to remote debug it.
+The first way is to launch sbt in debug mode and use Intellij to remote debug it.
 The second way is to launch a debug session from Intellij from the "Run/Debug Configurations" menu.

-### Debug Macros by Remote Debugging SBT
+### Debug Macros by Remote Debugging sbt

 In order to use the debugger you need to run sbt manually so follow the instructions [here](#building-locally-using-docker-only-for-databases) first.
 After this you need to edit `build.sbt` to disable